Weslley Patati

-Weslley Pinto Batista (born 1 October 2003), known as Weslley Patati or just Patati, is a Brazilian footballer who plays as a forward for Santos.
+Weslley Pinto Batista (born 1 October 2003), known as Weslley Patati or just Patati, is a Brazilian footballer who plays as a winger for Eredivisie club AZ Alkmaar.

 Early life

 Known as just Weslley at the time, he was born in Presidente Dutra, Maranhão, and began playing for local amateur sides.
-After not having money to buy himself a boot, he borrowed ones from other people to play; as they were much bigger than his foot, he was often called Patati, a Brazilian clown from duo Patati Patatá.
+After not having money to buy himself boots, he borrowed ones from other people to play; as they were much bigger than his foot, he was often called Patati, a Brazilian clown from duo Patati Patatá.

 Club career

 Early career

 Patati played for local side Clube Atlético Maranhense before receiving an invitation to play for a club in Jataí, Goiás.
 After arriving in the city, he was abandoned and spent six months playing in a football school, struggling with hunger before returning to his hometown.

 Santos

 In December 2019, after a trial period, Patati signed a youth contract with Santos, being initially assigned to the under-17 team.
 On 11 January 2020, he signed his first professional contract, after agreeing to a three-year deal.

 On 13 January 2022, already a regular with the under-20 squad, Patati renewed his contract until the end of 2024.
 He made his first team debut on 13 July, coming on as a second-half substitute for fellow youth graduate Ângelo in a 1–0 home win over Corinthians (4–1 aggregate loss), for the year's Copa do Brasil.

 Patati made his Série A debut on 20 July 2022, replacing Léo Baptistão in a 2–0 home win over Botafogo.
+On 2 October 2023, he renewed his contract until September 2026.

+Patati scored his first professional goal on 19 May 2024, netting the opener in a 4–0 Série B home routing of Brusque.